-Members of the group have a wide range in expertise in different fields, including biological anthropology, zoology (with focus on extant and extinct mammals), regenerative biology, evolutionary biology, ecotoxicology, palaeoecology and palaeopathology as well as the preparation and analysis of skeletal and dental tissues.
+Members of the group have expertise in various fields, including hard tissue biology, biological anthropology, zoology (with focus on extant and extinct mammals), regenerative biology, evolutionary biology, ecotoxicology, palaeoecology and palaeopathology as well as the preparation and analysis of skeletal and dental tissues.

 - Microstructural correlates of growth rhythms in enamel and dentin of different mammalian species and reconstruction of patterns of tooth crown growth and life history in primates and other mammals based on these incremental markings.
 We are currently conducting research using fluorochrome labeling of forming bone and dental tissues in sheep and pigs.

-- Enamel hypoplasia and structural abnormalities in enamel and dentin as records of growth perturbations caused by systemic stress events and the use of these markers for life history reconstruction in humans and non-human mammals.
+- Enamel hypoplasia and other structural abnormalities in enamel and dentin as records of growth perturbations caused by systemic stress events, and the use of these markers for life history reconstruction in humans and non-human mammals.

 - Studies on human skeletal assemblages from different geographical and temporal contexts including palaeopathological and palaeoepidemiological investigations as a means of reconstructing living conditions of past populations.
 Currently human archaeological remains from the Upper Paleolithic of Central Europe, the Bronze age of Syria and Germany, and early medieval sites in Germany are under investigation.

 - Past disaster research, with a current focus on the Laacher See volcanic eruption c.
 13,000 years BP.